vapor/docs/4.0/docs/crypto.md

 #### TOTP

-A TOTP is an addition to the HOTP.
-It works the same, but it uses time instead of a counter to generate uniqueness.
-To compensate for minor skews introduced by unsynchronized clocks, network latency and user delay, a TOTP is generated to be valid over a specified time interval.
+A TOTP is a time-based variation of the HOTP.
+It works mostly the same, but instead of a simple counter, the current time is used to generate uniqueness.
+To compensate for the inevitable skew introduced by unsynchronized clocks, network latency, user delay, and other confounding factors, a generated TOTP code remains valid over a specified time interval (most commonly, 30 seconds).
 ```swift
 let key = SymmetricKey(size: .bits128)
 let totp = TOTP(key: key, digest: .sha256, digits: .six, interval: 60)